 The Town of Apex repairs and resurfaces municipal streets on an as-needed basis using the Powell Bill Program supplemented with the Town of Apex General Fund when needed.
 The town contracts with a private firm every 3 years to obtain a pavement condition survey (PDF) determining which streets need to be resurfaced and what amount of work is required.

 The Town of Apex maintains all signs within Town rights-of-way for the purposes of traffic control, displaying street names, and enforcing other regulations after successful completion of the developer warranty period.
 In previous years, the Town of Apex has installed street name and other traffic signs on new public streets within private development projects.
 For any signs not installed prior to July 1, 2018, the Town requires developers to install these permanent signs according to the Town’s standard details.
 Installation of signs is now a requirement prior to platting new public streets.
 This change in policy was based on review of practices in other municipalities and is consistent with the Town’s other private development infrastructure responsibilities.
 The developer is also responsible for maintaining these street name and other traffic signs within their development plan throughout the warranty period, consistent with other private development infrastructure responsibilities.

 In the event a sign replacement needs to be completed by Town staff due to inability of the developer to repair or replace in a timely manner, the developer shall be invoiced according to the Town’s fee schedule.
-For any questions please contact Jose Martinez, Director of Public Works and Transportation, by emailing Jose Martinez or at (919) 249-3434.

 Please note, all signs must follow Town of Apex Standard Detail No. 300.26.